carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-symbolizer.rst

 .. option:: -adjust-vma=<offset>

  Add the specified offset to object file addresses when performing lookups.
-This can be used to simplify lookups when the object is not loaded at a dynamically relocated address.
+This can be used to perform lookups as if the object were relocated by the offset.

 EXIT STATUS
 -----------